bijan-dev/KiCad-3PDT-PCB-project/README.md

 ![](./images/panel_options.png)

 The board price will go up quite a bit for this though.
-For 25 boards, single boards on top vs paneled 5x5 below
+For 25 copies, as single boards on top vs paneled 5x5 below

 ![](./images/panel_price_difference.png)